Defend your organization with anti-ransomware technology

 Mimecast provides anti-ransomware solutions that can prevent most attacks and significantly mitigate the damage of any successful attack.

 Mimecast is an all-in-one subscription service providing tools for email security, archiving and continuity.
 As a cloud-based service, Mimecast is easy to implement and manage, eliminating the need for multiple on-premises solutions procured from various vendors.

-Ransomware is usually spread through phishing emails that trick users into revealing login information, clicking a link or visiting a website that enable attackers to download ransomware.
-Cyber criminals may also exploit vulnerabilities in software or systems to gain unauthorized access to a network and to download ransomware onto devices.
+Ransomware is usually spread through phishing emails that trick users into revealing login information, clicking a link, or visiting a website that enables attackers to download ransomware.
+Cybercriminals may also exploit vulnerabilities in software or systems to gain unauthorized access to a network and to download ransomware onto devices.

 How do anti-ransomware technologies work?

-Anti-ransomware solutions use a variety of means to detect and block ransomware attacks, and to minimize the damage of a successful attack.
+Anti-ransomware solutions use a variety of means to detect and block ransomware attacks and minimize the damage of a successful attack.

-- Secure email and web gateways can serve as anti-ransomware technologies by inspecting email and web traffic and filtering or blocking any messages or traffic that are deemed suspicious.
-Secure email gateways using advanced anti-ransomware solutions typically look for indicators such as anomalies in email headers, domain similarity, recently established domains and suspect language in the body of email.
+Secure email and web gateways can serve as anti-ransomware technologies by inspecting email and web traffic and filtering or blocking any messages or traffic that are deemed suspicious.
+Secure email gateways using advanced anti-ransomware solutions typically look for indicators like anomalies in email headers, domain similarity, recently established domains, and suspect language in the body of the email.